How To Eat Right Dining Out

 It is hard to know how to eat right when you are dining out.
-I am on the road now and will be in and out of town for the next three weeks.
+Especially when over the holidays or when traveling!

 I always feel as though I am vegetable deficient when traveling.

 Restaurant Whole Food Options

 As a chef and a 30 year restaurant veteran I am speaking from experience when I tell you that there are very few whole food options when eating out.